rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/trees/binary_based_trees/avl_tree/avl_tree.md

 - After applying removal procedure for a specific case, rotation is applied if the subtree including its root becomes unbalanced.

-1.  **traversal** -> traverses though the AVL tree.
+4.  **traversal** -> traverses though the AVL tree.
 DepthFirst(inOrder, postOrder, preOrder), are already implemented in the TraversableBinaryNode(check in traversable_binary_node.dart file) which can be used for traversing functionality.
 LevelFirst/breathFirst traversal isn't yet implemented.

-#### Internal private operations:
+#### Internal private helper operations:
 1. **leftRotate** -> performs a left rotation when an AVLNode has a balance factor of -2 and its right child has a balance factor of -1.(NB: ***remember all this rotations: left,right-left,right and left-right, are performed only on the bottom most AVLNode with invalid balance factor of either 2 or -2***).
 2. **rightLeftRotate** -> performs a right-left rotation when an AVNode has a balance factor of -2 and its right child has a balance factor of 1.
 3. **rightRotate** -> performs a right rotation when an AVLNode has a balance factor of 2 and its left child has a balance factor of 1.